kohler/peteramati/README.md

     that.
 A pset’s `github_template_repo` (`"owner/name"`) names a GitHub template repository to generate student repositories from; without it, new repositories are empty.

+    Students can also set up their own repositories, without waiting for a batch run.
+When an app is configured, a student with no repository sees a “Set up my repository” button on the home page; it sends them to GitHub, and on their return Peteramati records the account they signed in as, creates the repository, invites them to it, and accepts the invitation on their behalf.

+    This runs entirely on the GitHub App — the OAuth app of step 5 is not involved.
+An app runs the same user authorization flow as an OAuth app, from the same endpoints, so all that is needed is the app’s own client ID and a client secret generated on its settings page:

+    ```php
+    $Opt["githubAppClientId"] = "Iv23li…";
+    $Opt["githubAppClientSecret"] = "…";
+    ```

+    Set the app’s callback URL to `SITE/authorize`.
+The student is not asked for any scope: a user access token issued to an app carries none, and may do only what the app’s permissions already allow.
+Accepting the invitation is the one step the course cannot take on the student’s behalf, which is why the student authorizes at all.

+    Peteramati links repositories per problem set, but a `githubRepoPattern` with no `{pset}` in it gives each student one repository for the term.
+The button links that one repository to every problem set the student can see, and problem sets added later pick it up through the usual link forwarding.

+    Because the button records the GitHub account the student actually signed in as, it is more reliable than the username form, where a typo silently creates a repository for a stranger.
+The verified numeric account id is kept alongside the login, which — unlike the login — the student cannot change.

 8. Configure the jail.
 The instructions below describe a simple setup, in which each student jail contains an actual copy of the files included in